webtam81/Readme-Generator/generated/README.md

 ## Installation

-To install, please install.
+Clone or download the project from github.
+Make sure you have node.js instealld on your machine.
+Run npm install to install dependencies.

 ## Usage

-Enter node index.js then follow the prompts.
+Once set up, run 'node index.js' from the command line to start the program.
+A series of prompts will appear.
+Please enter the information you want the readme to contain.

 ## License

-This project is covered under the **BSD-3-Clause-Clear** license.
+This project is covered under the **MIT** license.

 ## Contributing

-To contribute, please visit the github project page at github.com
+If you would like to contribute, please contact me via github.

 ## Tests

-Feel free to test
+Testing welcome.
+Please send your results to me via the contact details below

 ## Questions

-If you have any questions, please get in touch via [email](mailto:e@mail.com) or via [GitHub](https://github.com/github).
+If you have any questions, please get in touch via [email](mailto:e@mail.com) or via [GitHub](https://github.com/webtam81).